-Determined to make helping others the centerpiece of her St. John’s experience, Kennedy has traveled to service sites in Puerto Rico, Ecuador, Italy, and India.
-In the process, she says, she became a citizen of the world.
+Determined to make helping others the centerpiece of her St. John’s experience, Ozanam Scholar Kennedy Love-Green ’17CPS has traveled to service sites around the globe, becoming a citizen of the world in the process.

 “Global citizenship is more than just words,” said Kennedy, a television and film major.
-“We must work together to make the world a better place—that’s our global responsibility.”
+“We must work together to make the world a better place.”